A Historical Snapshot of the

 When Samantha reached elementary age, after a year in a traditional first-grade classroom, the school’s Elementary Program was born.
 After college, Samantha was drawn to Montessori Primary training, which she completed at Washington Montessori Institute (WMI).
 Following graduation and her Masters coursework, Samantha took over her mother’s classroom.
 Her experience teaching Primary inspired her to return to WMI for the Elementary training, and she eventually took on a Lower Elementary class and the directorship of the school.
 Samantha is now teaching at a Montessori school in Atlanta, but retains close ties to the school.

 Today the Montessori School of Maudlin boasts an Infant class, two Toddler classes, three Primary classes, a Lower Elementary class, an Upper Elementary class, and an Afterschool Program.
-The school continues to be under leadership of owner, Mallika Vejay; and director, Amanda Sisk.
+The school continues to be under leadership of owner, Mallika Vejay; and director, Becky Thomason.
 Since its humble beginnings, the school has upheld its values of authentic, affordable, year-round Montessori — not just for some, but for all.